Trucking Companies Know They are Responsible for Truck Maintenance Failures

 - Wheels and rims

 - Windshield wipers

 Motor carriers know which systems on their trucks they must maintain for trucks to be safe on the road, and they have safe operation standards for each.
 Further, they are told in FMCSA rules, Part 396 — Inspection, Repair, And Maintenance, at 396.1(a):

 Every motor carrier, its officers, drivers, agents, representatives, and employees directly concerned with the inspection or maintenance of commercial motor vehicles must be knowledgeable of and comply with the rules of this part.

 There’s no excuse.
 Motor carriers can and should be held responsible when they fail to maintain their trucks and this leads to accidents.
 In some cases, equipment was faulty from the start, and the manufacturer may be held accountable for losses in an accident, too.

 And we know that failure of commercial truck parts and systems, often due to faulty maintenance, leads to crashes.
 The most comprehensive study of truck maintenance accidents ever conducted, known as the Large Truck Crash Causation Study (LTCCS), found that of 78,000 truck crashes examined, a failure of the vehicle was identified in 8,000 crashes, 10 percent of all crashes for which a “critical reason” could be determined.

-Babcock Partners sometimes relies on accident reconstruction specialists whom we regularly work with to assist with the investigative work required to determine how and why your track accident occurred.
+Babcock Injury Lawyers sometimes relies on accident reconstruction specialists whom we regularly work with to assist with the investigative work required to determine how and why your track accident occurred.
 With a convincing case built on solid evidence, we can obtain compensation for you.